 The Term Loan Facility bears interest at the "Applicable Rate" defined by reference to a grid-pricing matrix that relates to our First Lien Net Leverage Ratio.
-Based upon our First Lien Net Leverage Ratio the Applicable Rate under the Term Loan Facility as of December 31, 2019 was 2.75% basis points plus LIBOR.
+Based upon our First Lien Net Leverage Ratio the Applicable Rate under the Term Loan Facility as of December 31, 2020 was LIBOR plus a margin of 3.0%.
 The Term Loan Facility was issued net of an original issue discount of \$11 million.

-On February 25, 2019, we entered into an amendment to both our Term Loan Facility and Wells Fargo Revolver.
+On February 25, 2019, we entered into an amendment to both our Term Loan Facility and Wells Fargo Revolver (as defined below).
 The purpose of each amendment was to make certain of our U.K. subsidiaries restricted subsidiaries, update the relevant indebtedness disclosure schedules to include certain inter-company indebtedness that had been in existence prior to the execution of each such facility, and waive an administrative omission under such facility.
 As a result of this amendment, the Company made two mandatory principal prepayments on the Term Loan Facility as follows: 1) \$95 million subsequent to the issuance of the Standard Bank Term Loan Facility in March 2019 and 2) \$100 million subsequent to the divestiture of the Cristal North American TiO2 business.
 The Company accounted for both of these mandatory principal prepayments as debt modifications in accordance with ASC 470.
 Additionally, in December 2019, the Company made a voluntary prepayment of \$100 million on the Term Loan Facility.
-As a result of the voluntary prepayment, we accelerated the recognition of a portion of deferred financing costs and discount related to the Term Loan Facility and recorded \$1 million in "Loss on extinguishment of debt" within the Consolidated Statement of Operations.
+As a result of the voluntary prepayment, we recorded \$1 million in "Loss on extinguishment of debt" within the Consolidated Statement of Operations for the year ended December 31, 2019.
 No prepayment penalties were required as a result of these principal prepayments.